Félicien Kabuga: Rwanda genocide survivors happy with arrest

 Commenting in a tweet, Rwanda’s National Public Prosecution Authority welcomed the arrest adding that “Rwanda will continue to collaborate with the IRMCT to ensure that justice is delivered”.

-The suspect, a wealthy businessman from the Hutu ethnic group, is accused of being one of the main funders of the Rwandan genocide, paying for the militias that carried out the massacres, BBC Africa editor Will Ross reports.
+The suspect, a wealthy businessman from the Hutu ethnic group, is accused of being one of the main funders of the Genocide against the Tutsi in Rwanda, paying for the militias that carried out the massacres, BBC Africa editor Will Ross reports.

 He also founded and funded the notorious Radio Télévision Libre des Mille Collines (RTLM), a Rwandan broadcaster that actively encouraged people to search out and kill anyone who was from the Tutsi ethnic group.